hnrobert/sslly-nginx/README.md

 1. The application will automatically detect missing certificates
 2. Domains without certificates will be served over HTTP (no redirect)
 3. Domains with certificates will use HTTPS with automatic HTTP → HTTPS redirect
+4. **HTTPS fallback**: If someone accesses HTTPS for a domain without a valid certificate, they'll be redirected to HTTP with a 301 status
-4. You can mix HTTP and HTTPS domains in the same configuration
+5. You can mix HTTP and HTTPS domains in the same configuration

 Example scenario: